Christmas Activity Guide

 If your client will be spending time with family on Christmas Day, start planning with them what they would like to wear.
 It’s a festive occasion so you can both work together to decorate existing clothing or simply decide on the outfit well in advance.
 This will make your role at as a care giver a lot easier as you assist each of your clients in getting dressed and ready for the day with their families and making them feel more comfortable and prepared on the day.

 Preparing Christmas Baking Gifts like Christmas cookies, White Christmas and other Christmas baking ideas can be a fun activity to do with your client in the comfort of their own home.
 If the space is not available, consider some Christmas craft ideas which can easily be garnered from websites like Pinterest that will also make great home-made gift items for loved ones or treats to bring along with them to enjoy together on Christmas Day.
+We’ve spoken before on our blog about the benefits that cooking can offer children and those living with disabilities.
+From decorating cookies, and rolling chocolate snowballs, to mixing white Christmas and cutting out Gingerbread men, there are plenty of Christmas recipes to get you in the festive spirit.

 The build up to Christmas can be an exciting time and Christmas Day, while enjoyable, can go by too quickly and the normal routine (let’s face it) can be without the same excitement factor.
 One way to make the Christmas last is by creating memories.
 Take photos throughout the lead up to Christmas Day of all the activities you did together, of the Christmas decorations, the Christmas tree, pictures with Santa, opening presents and really encourage family members to take photos and send them through.
 Create a Christmas Memory Scrapbook with comments under each picture, buy a glue gun from Spotlight and paste in some of the Christmas craft and decorations made for your client to flip through and relive the magic of Christmas when their spirits are low.